Newsroom

 The level of circulating DNA in a cancer patient may positively correlate with the likelihood of the cancer to spread, report researchers from the Polytechnic University of Valencia.
 They describe the study from which they drew this conclusion in an article in the Journal of Thoracic Oncology.
 The… more

 Glomas are a dfficult-to-treat form of brain cancer.
 Researchers at institutions in Texas have shown that they can target gold nanoparticles to gliomas implanted in mice.
 Nanoparticles are extremely small and can easily float in the blood and reach tumors.
-The nanopartilcles can then be exposed… more
+The nanopartilcles can then be… more

 A review of patients enrolled in 16 clinical trials has revealed that the anti-angiogenesis drug bevacizumab (Avastin®) may actually increase the risk of death when combined with certain chemotherapy drugs.
-In combination with taxanes or platinum containing drugs, bevacizumab was associated with a… more
+In combination with taxanes or platinum containing drugs, bevacizumab was associated… more

 Many cases of stomach (gastric) cancer are caused by long-term infection with the bacterium Helicobacter pylori.
 A vaccine that prevents infection with H. pylori could reduce the incidence of gastric cancer.
-U.S. researchers, using computer modeling, have developed a vaccine that generates a… more
+U.S. researchers, using computer modeling, have developed a vaccine that… more

 Ovarian cancer is the most fatal gynecological cancer, in part because when the cancer is detected, the malignant cells have frequently already spread (metastasized) to other parts of the body, .
 Researchers at the Georgia Institute of Technology, however, have discovered that members of the miR200… more